 - A copy of each completed Performance Appraisal Form and goal review shall be placed in the employees personnel file.

-- OHR will periodically review performance appraisals for Equal Employment Opportunity compliance issues and bring any concerns to the attention of the President.
+- The Office of Human Resources will periodically review performance appraisals for Equal Employment Opportunity compliance issues and bring any concerns to the attention of the President.

-- A supervisor should consult with OHR as soon as possible after deterioration in the employee’s performance which may result in an overall rating of “Below Expectations” in the performance appraisal.
-A draft of the performance appraisal should be provided for review by the supervisor to OHR prior to the appraisal being issued to the employee.
-Please refer to Policy 4-2 Employee Corrective Action and Disciplinary Action.
+- A supervisor should consult with the Office of Human Resources as soon as possible after deterioration in an employee’s performance which may result in an overall rating of “Below Expectations” in the performance appraisal.
+A draft of the performance appraisal should be provided for review by the supervisor to the Office of Human Resources prior to the appraisal being issued to the employee (see Policy 4-2 Employee Corrective Action and Disciplinary Action.

 - A supervisor leaving a position is expected to document employee performance prior to leaving.
 If an employee’s supervisor changes, the employee will normally be reviewed on the goals/duties, performance standards, and expectations stated in the last written performance review.
 The new supervisor will meet with the employee to discuss and document any changes to the previously stated goals/duties, performance standards, and expectations.

-- Each employee shall receive a fully signed and executed copy of his or her completed Performance Appraisal Form within seven (7) business days from their supervisor after the meeting between employee and supervisor has taken place.
+- Each employee shall receive a fully signed and executed copy of their completed Performance Appraisal Form from their supervisor within seven business days after the meeting between employee and supervisor has taken place.

-- If a post-probationary employee disagrees with his/her written performance review, the employee may, within thirty (30) calendar days from the date the employee’s supervisor signed and presented the Performance Appraisal Form, attach a response to the performance review, request reconsideration by the next level supervisor, or contact OHR for assistance.
-The final decision is made by the next level supervisor taking into consideration any attached responses, reconsiderations, and/or guidance from OHR.
+- If a post-probationary employee disagrees with their written performance review, the employee may, within 30 calendar days from the date the employee’s supervisor signed and presented the Performance Appraisal Form, attach a response to the performance review, request reconsideration by the next level supervisor, or contact the Office of Human Resources for assistance.
+The final decision is made by the next level supervisor taking into consideration any attached responses, reconsiderations, and/or guidance from the Office of Human Resources.

 Statement of Accountability/Responsibility

-The President, through the Executive Director for OHR, shall be responsible for enforcing human resources procedures and policies.
-OHR shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Executive Director of Human Resources and the Office of Human Resources, shall be responsible for enforcing human resources policies and procedures.
+The Office of Human Resources shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 Policy 4-2 Employee Corrective Action and Disciplinary Action